stem-discord/public/STEM_Rules.md

 5. Malicious content is content that threatens a user's online (and possibly offline) privacy and security. e.g. Links to scams and phising websites.
 Viruses and malware.
 Such content is very serious and will likely result in an instant ban.

 > **Allowed cases:**
-> status: self promotion such as instagram or facebook id, discord server invite, or general affiliate links. political opinion are allowed
+> On your discord status: self promotion (eg. an Instagram or Facebook id, Discord server invite, general affiliate links) and political opinions are allowed.

 <br />